doug-letough/vindinium-curses_ui/README.md

 3 - Goal:
 -----------------

-    The main goal of this project is to provide a solution to people r unning their bots on a server and who'd like to view their bots' activity in real-time without using the http connection graciously provided by Vindinium.
+    The main goal of this project is to provide a solution to people running their bots on a server and who'd like to view their bots' activity in real-time without using the http connection graciously provided by Vindinium.